passosleo/blog-engsoft/README.md

 # blog-engsoft
-Repository to store the source code of a blog application distributed across microservices for software engineering
+Repository to store the source code of a blog application distributed across microservices for software engineering discipline